-saving_path - path for processing the map saving.
+saving\path - path for processing the map saving.

-use_filtering - filters image with modified median filter.
+use\filtering - filters image with modified median filter.

-color_inverse - replaces every pixel with its additional color (Fig. 13).
+color\inverse - replaces every pixel with its additional color (Fig. 13).

-cropped_width / cropped_height - crops (or extends) the image as defined by the passed sizes.
+cropped\width / cropped\height - crops (or extends) the image as defined by the passed sizes.
 In case of extension, additional color area changes the color mode to the grayscale.

-$offset_x$ and $offset_y - crop$ the area of vertical and horizontal image respectively, that are defined by passed value.
-The example of changing offsets is shown on Figure 14.
+$offset_x$ and $offset_y$ - crop the area of vertical and horizontal image respectively, that are defined by passed value.

-Only map_filepath option is necessary, all others are optional and implemented for easy usage.
+Only map\filepath option is necessary, all others are optional and implemented for easy usage.